ShobaS/Daily-Log/log.md

 Day 34:
 Continued with the git course.
 Almost finished the course only few left.
 Having a thought to start React.

+Day 35:
+Started with React.
+Started a medium article for the fundamentals in React.